 Dr. Warneken has received several awards, including an NSF CAREER Award, a Janet Taylor Spence Award for Transformative Early Career Contributions from the Association for Psychological Science, and a Boyd McCandless Award from the American Psychological Association.

-Sarah is a second-year PhD student at the University of Michigan.
+Sarah is a third-year PhD student at the University of Michigan.
 She received her B.S. in Psychology with Honors from the University of Pittsburgh in 2017 and subsequently worked as a Project Coordinator at the University at Buffalo.
 Currently she is studying the cognitive and affective mechanisms influencing helping behaviors in infants and toddlers using novel eye-tracking methodology.

 Mihir received his bachelor’s degree in psychology from Dickinson College and has studied stigma and its effects on smoking behavior.
 He was also a summer research assistant for the Social Minds Lab in 2018, where he studied development of cooperation in children.
 Mihir is interested in social cognition, cooperation and metacognition in primates.